 This article focuses on the products that should be used for baby skin.

+The baby's skin is very sensitive, especially during the season change.
+Therefore, people taking care of the baby should give proper care to keep them healthy and their skin free from infections.
 In today's scenario, there are lots of child skincare products, which confuse us.
-Parents should buy those products that are marketed by branded companies and have been in the market for a long duration of time.
+Parents should buy those products marketed by branded companies that have been in the market for a long time.

 Bathing or Cleaning Your Baby

 Bathing is usually required to maintain proper hygiene and clear harmful bacteria over the body.
 Or, it can increase the water content of your baby's skin and make the skin more trauma-prone.
 Ideally, the duration of bathing your baby should not be more than five minutes.
 Use a mild body wash that matches the pH level of the baby's skin.

 Ideally, Syndet soap should be used for bathing as Syndets (synthetic detergents) have a neutral or slightly acidic pH and are less irritating to the skin.
 They do not form a soap scum layer.
 Various studies show that skin washed with Syndet soap has shown well-preserved lipid and protein regions compared to significant damage to both layers by regular soap.

 After taking a bath, your baby should be dried thoroughly, particularly over body folds like the groin and axilla, to prevent humidity in these areas.
 Otherwise, fungal or bacterial infections may grow.